The Gondola Project’s Cable Car Team

 Tino has led research efforts with major cable transit manufacturers to develop and implement cable car technologies targeted to the urban market.
 Nowadays, Tino spends most of his time on the road designing and commissioning new ropeway systems in developing markets.
 His work spans Europe, North America, South America, Asia and Africa.

-Nicholas Chu is a researcher and analyst with CUP.
-Nick has worked extensively on urban planning projects and feasibility studies in Canada and abroad.
-Throughout his young academic and professional career, Nick has featured prominently in projects both with the private and public sectors.
+Nicholas Chu is an urban planner with CUP.
+Nick has worked extensively on transport planning projects and feasibility studies in Canada and abroad.
+Throughout his academic and professional career, Nick has featured prominently in projects both with the private and public sectors.

 He is one of the few planners in the world with an intimate understanding of cable transit technologies and is a regular contributor to CUP’s Gondola Project website.
 Nick is frequently invited to transportation planning conferences around the world to speak on the matter of cable transit systems in urban environments.